meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot-again.md

 3. Only punishment is that the deposer had to guard for the night

 #### Analysis:
-This chapter on it's own doesn't serve much of a purpose - it's with the wider book that it's palce begins to feel sure.
+This chapter on it's own doesn't serve much of a purpose - it's with the wider book that it's place begins to feel sure.
 It's needed to build tension for the upcoming flurry of action, and serves as a 'calm before the storm' that is the attempt at digging up the treasure.

 ## Annotated chapter
 THE council of buccaneers had lasted some time, when one of them